SamIsTheFBI/watchmenu/README.md

 <h1 align="center">watchmenu</h1>

 <div align="center">
-  <em>A POSIX script that organizes all of your movies and TV shows, making it easy to find & watch your media collection.</em>
+  <em>A Bash script that organizes all of your movies and TV shows, making it easy to find & watch your media collection.</em>
 </div>

 <div align="center">